Reviews of Kids' Fiction

 I hope you’ll agree that even in fiction, it is important to get the facts right.
 The kids deserve our best effort.

 Site discussed in interview in Chemical & Engineering magazine.

 S - Z

 Authors or publishers who want books reviewed should send the title, author, and publisher information to me by e-mail.
 All books reviewed must be readily available for order through Amazon.com.
-I also review ADULT BOOKS for the National Space Society.
+I also review ADULT BOOKS about space for the National Space Society.
 Please send me announcements of new books to consider.
-NSS does not review self-published books.

 Note: I charge $60/hour for manuscript consultation.
 I do not critique adult novels.
 Contact me for estimates.All Dyson Books, Barnes and Noble Link

 Book RatingALL BOOKS rated with a maximum of 6 points.

 Rating DetailsScience Fiction/Science-related Fiction Books are rated using the following scale:

 - 1 point for consistency and plausibility of fictional "facts" with real facts;